giorgiagandolfi/DNA-RNA_Dynamics/report.md

 ### Step 5.1: Perform the quality check with QCplot.
 The quality control is first perfomed with **getQC** function, that estimates sample-specific quality checks for methylation data.
-The result of getQC function is a dataframe with two columns referring to the chipwide medians of the mthylated and unmethilated channels.
+The result of getQC function is a dataframe with two columns referring to the chipwide medians of the methylated and unmethylated channels.

 ```
 qc <- getQC(MSet.raw)